shahriarHasan09/PlatoonSAFE/README.md

 sudo apt-get install default-jre python python3
 ````

-## Installation ##
+## PlatoonSAFE Installation guide in Linux ##
 1. First, install OMNeT++; the detailed installation guide for different operating systems can be found in [OMNeT++ website](https://doc.omnetpp.org/omnetpp/InstallGuide.pdf).
 Note that the `libosgearth` package required for 3D visualization in OMNeT++ `Qtenv` mode is no longer provided in Ubuntu 22.04.
 If you are using Ubuntu 22.04, install `libosgearth` from the source.

-:exclamation: The libraries and packages required for installing OMNeT++ and Plexe-SUMO in Linux are listed together in the [Plexe website](http://plexe.car2x.org/building/) (under the heading _Install required libraries and tools_).
+:exclamation:The libraries and packages required for installing OMNeT++ and Plexe-SUMO in Linux are listed together in the [Plexe website](http://plexe.car2x.org/building/) (under the heading _Install required libraries and tools_).
 You may consider installing these libraries and follow the [Step 1](http://plexe.car2x.org/building/) for an easy installation of OMNeT++.

 2. Now, [download PlatoonSAFE](https://github.com/shahriarHasan09/PlatoonSAFE), create a folder called `src` in your home directory, and unzip PlatoonSAFE.
 Alternatively, you can run the following commands to perform these taks from the terminal (_recommended_):